 I recently had a chance to interview a Swiss millennial couple who is travelling in Sri Lanka.
-The boy is passionate about Kite Surfing and the girl is going to learn Kite Surfing while in Sri Lanka and she wanted to travel India as she likes to explore culture & heritage.
-They have got to know about Kalpitiya area from a Swiss religious Television channel and then he has searched for pictures on Instagram and YouTube for videos.
-He has read reviews on TripAdvisor prior to confirm his visit to Sri Lanka.
-Apparently, during the a specific time of the year is holiday for those youngsters and they usually search for their next Kitesurfing spot in the World as soon as they finished their holidays.
-He has been to number of countries like that and he is expecting have 7 days on Kitesurfing in Kalpitiya and 7 days touring around the country.
-He will be posting number of pictures on Instagram and write review about hotels and places he is visiting in Sri Lanka as a help to the travellers like him.
+The boy is passionate about Kite Surfing and the girl is going to learn Kite Surfing while in Sri Lanka and she wanted to travel to India as she likes to explore culture & heritage.
+They have got to know about the Kalpitiya area from a Swiss religious Television channel and then he has searched for pictures on Instagram and YouTube for videos.
+He has read reviews on TripAdvisor prior to confirming his visit to Sri Lanka.
+Apparently, during the specific time of the year is holiday for those youngsters and they usually search for their next Kitesurfing spot in the World as soon as they finished their holidays.
+He has been to a number of countries like that and he is expecting to have 7 days on Kitesurfing in Kalpitiya and 7 days touring around the country.
+He will be posting a number of pictures on Instagram and write review about hotels and places he is visiting in Sri Lanka as a help to the travellers like him.
 As I specifically asked him his review will definitely influence Sri Lankan visits of at least 5-10 their close friends.

-Recent interview published in Financial Times with the regional head of TripAdvisor stated that how simple the campaign is needed to be.
+A recent interview published in Financial Times with the regional head of TripAdvisor stated that how simple the campaign is needed to be.
 She is simply saying create stories as much as you can.
 Make it genuine and helpful to others.
 I think officials want to know, how many millions does this cost?
 I would say without spending a cent, Sri Lanka can start its innovative digital marketing campaign.
 Unfortunately, this is Sri Lanka, officials only like to see its balanced budget sheets only.

 One of the eye-catching digital media campaign “Incredible India” recently launched its latest digital marketing campaign as “The Great Indian Blog Train” which is to create web contents by giving bloggers to have a luxury train ride in India.
 TripAdvisor Destination Marketing Head – Asia Pacific Sarah Mathews exactly proposing a similar activity from Sri Lankans too.
-Of course India is on right track.
+Of course, India is on the right track.

 Sri Lanka is digitised enough.
 But it is a huge question whether the Travel & Tourism sector is digitalised enough or not.
-The discussion need to be heard in a much higher voice than it is now.
+The discussion needs to be heard in a much higher voice than it is now.